coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater/step-5-installing-validator/next-steps.md

 {% endhint %}

 {% hint style="info" %}
-Once your beacon chain is synced, validator up and running, you just wait for activation.
+**Activation Queue**: Once your EL+CL is synced, validator up and running, you just wait for activation.
 This process can take 24+ hours.
 Only 900 new validators can join per day.
+Check the queue length: [https://wenmerge.com ](https://wenmerge.com)

-When you're assigned, your validator will begin creating and voting on blocks while earning staking rewards.
+**Activated**: When you're activated, your validator will begin creating and voting on blocks while earning staking rewards.

-Use [https://goerli.beaconcha.in](https://goerli.beaconcha.in/) to create alerts and track your validator's performance.
+**Quick monitoring**: Use [https://goerli.beaconcha.in/](https://goerli.beaconcha.in) to create alerts and track your validator's performance.
 {% endhint %}

 {% hint style="success" %}